ttwd80/wabs/README.md

 For a list of options and what they do, please use `byu-wabs --help` from the command line.

+## Authentication and Authorization

+For the Web Application Bootstrap Server, authentication and authorization are essentially inseparable.
+This is because the user must authorize (through OAuth) the application to act on the user's behalf.
+If a user is authenticated but the application is not authorized then the application can do nothing.

 ## Start the Server with JavaScript

 If you want to start the server from within your code you can require the package and call it as a function.
 The function takes a configuration object as an optional parameter.